care-group/Assisted-Living-Confluence-Chatbot/README.md

 :warning: __Note:__
-Code relating to Alana has been removed from this repository due to NDA restrictions, and so it will not run as a standalone application.
+Code relating to Alana is not included in this repository, and so it will not run as a standalone application.
 It is here for reference only.

 ## System Overview